zigyprints/backendDevelopmentApplications/README.md

 # To-Do List

-This repository is a part of assignment from @Zigy assigned as a backend project for Backend intern assesment process.
+This repository is a part of assignment from @Zigy assigned as a backend project for Backend intern assesment process.<br/>
-Following is an API list of all the necessary API,s.
+Following is an API list of all the necessary API's.<br/>
 The server is made with Express.JS and using MongoDB database.

 ## Getting Started